Sweden–United States relations: Warmer period

-Relations

-Economic
+Economic relations

 The United States and Sweden have strong economic relations.
 The United States is, as of 2022, the third-largest Swedish export trade partner, and U.S. companies are the most represented foreign companies in Sweden.

-Military
+Military relations

-Although Sweden has a longstanding policy of political neutrality in international affairs, Sweden decided to apply for full membership of NATO in May 2022, following the Russian attack on Ukraine.
+Although Sweden has a longstanding policy of political neutrality in international affairs, Sweden decided to apply for full membership of NATO in May 2022, following the Russian invasion of Ukraine.
 Sweden is a participant in the Euro-Atlantic Partnership Council.
 Sweden currently participates with around 500 troops in the International Security Assistance Force (ISAF), under the command of NATO, in Afghanistan.
 Four parties represented in the Parliament, the centre-right Alliance, support NATO membership.
 During the Libyan Civil War of 2011, the Swedish Air Force worked closely with NATO and the USA.

 During the Cold War, the Swedish government secretly made preparations to receive military aid from the United States in case of Soviet aggression.

 Sweden also aided the US in secrecy, possibly most famously when four Swedish pilots were awarded US Air Medals for saving the highly classified Lockheed SR-71 Blackbird spy plane from Soviet hands.
-The US pilots of the SR-71 has stated that had Sweden not intervened and escorted the plane to safety a dramatic escalation to the Cold War could have occurred through an international crisis.
-The event had been classified for over 30 years, and when the report was unsealed, data from the NSA showed that several MiG-25s had been dispatched with the order to shoot down the SR-71 or force it to land after it had gotten an engine failure.
+The US pilots of the SR-71 stated that had Sweden not intervened and escorted the plane to safety on 29 June 1987, a dramatic escalation to the Cold War could have occurred through an international crisis.
+The event was classified for over 30 years, and when the report was unsealed, data from the NSA showed that several MiG-25s had been dispatched with the order to shoot down the SR-71 or force it to land after it had gotten an engine failure.
 A MiG-25 had locked a missile on the damaged SR-71, but as the aircraft was under escort by the Swedish Saab 37 Viggen pilots no missiles were fired.
 On 29 November 2018, the four Swedish pilots involved were awarded medals from the US Air Force.